anonaddy/addy.io/source/faq.md

 ## I'm not receiving any emails, what's wrong? {#im-not-receiving-any-emails-whats-wrong}

-Please make sure to add mailer@anonaddy.me, mailer@anonaddy.com and any other aliases you use to your address book and also to check your spam folder.
+Please make sure to add no-reply@addy.io and any aliases you use to your address book and also to check your spam folder.
 Make sure to mark emails from addy.io as safe if they turn up in spam.

 If an alias has been deleted and you try to send email to it, the emails will be rejected with an error message - "550 5.1.1 Recipient address rejected: Address does not exist".